Frederick Philipse III: American Revolution

 Sale proceeded after the Revolution ended.
 In spite of assurances of restitution in the 1783 Treaty of Paris signed with the British, and the enormous sum raised - the better part of a quarter of a million pounds Sterling - New York's Provisional Congress reneged and no payment from them was forthcoming.
 Later, it is claimed by Bielinski, Philipse was "compensated handsomely by the crown" for his loss.
 No amount was specified, only a prior reference by him to a royal pension granted Philipse for his "attachment to his majesty's government" that only reached 200 pounds by 1782, a minute fraction of the over 220,000 pound loss he had suffered via attainder.

-Some 35,000 or so acres of the Philipse estate were purchased by almost 200 tenant farmers who had previously worked their parcels, which averaged 170 acres apiece.
+Some 35,000 or so acres of the Philipse estate were purchased by some 200 tenant farmers who had previously worked their parcels, which averaged 170 acres apiece.
 In all, there were 286 new properties owners, 16 of which could be characterized as outside speculators, who acquired some six percent of the land.
 Two of these, however, acquired prime parcels, Cornelius Low the Manor Hall and Gerard Beekman the Upper Mills.

 Historian Beatrice G. Reubens argues that the confiscation of Loyalist estates was a major reform for social and economic equality upstate New York.
 The state law of 1779 permitted attainted as well as patriot tenants on confiscatory lands to have the first right to purchase farms on which they resided.
 About 80 percent of the new owners of Philipsburgh Manor (Philipse Manor) were small farmers, most of whom had been tenants.